--The Looff animal figures contain faux gem stones and are the older of the two types of animals (older than the Carmel animals).
+-The Looff animal figures contain faux gem/glass stones and are the older of the two types of animals (older than the Carmel animals).

-The Carousel contains fifty-four animals.
+-The Carousel contains fifty-four animals.
 53 are horses plus a lion, giraffe, and camel.
 There are also 2 chariots for a more stationary ride.

 -The horses have real horse-hair tails.

-Thirty of the horses move up and down and are called ‘flyers’ (thus the Flying Horses nickname).
+-Thirty of the horses move up and down and are called ‘flyers’ (thus the Flying Horses nickname).

 -The circular platform on which the animals ‘ride’ is suspended off the ground by 40 metal rods.

-The Carousel is only one of 100 hand-carved carousels remaining in the United States and the only one in Louisiana.
+-The Carousel is only one of 100 hand-carved carousels remaining in the United States and the only one in Louisiana.

 -The animals are a type of 'time capsule' - carvers and workers have placed items in the wooden bodies like coins, notes, and photos.